 See a part of the Berlin Wall

-Many people don’t know this but New York is home to a small 12×20 foot remnant of the Berlin Wall.
-The western side of the is covered with beautiful street murals while the eastern side is empty.
+Speaking of hidden gems in New York, many people don’t know this but New York is home to a small 12×20 foot remnant of the Berlin Wall.
+The western side of the wall is covered with beautiful street murals while the eastern side is empty.
 The piece of the wall was donated to Manhattan’s Battery Park by the city of Berlin.
 If you want to visit, you can find this hidden gem in a small Midtown plaza at 520 Madison Avenue.

 Explore the tunnels beneath Columbia University